EddyLuten/bhreia.com/docs/geography/countries/rivoni.md

     Gaulian Menix, Emperor of the glorious Abta Hatti Empire

 ## Geography

+For a radius of a few miles outside the city in any direction, it is surrounded by countryside.
+There are a few smaller towns along the main roads, but the majority of the population is located in Rivoni Springs.

 Most of Rivoni is composed of a vast primordial sub-tropical jungle, disparagingly named "The Rest," which goes mostly unexplored and uncharted.
 This stretches out from the west to the east where it eventually gives way to the foot of a desert in the East, bordering Taïni.